LeoDK/NeuralNetwork/README.md

 For more informations about dependencies, see main.py.

-You will also need to download the MNIST dataset : http://yann.lecun.com/exdb/mnist/ and to put it into a folder called MNIST.
+You will also need to download the MNIST dataset : http://yann.lecun.com/exdb/mnist/ and to put it into a folder called 'MNIST_db'.